pauliacomi/pyGAPS/docs/installation.rst

     conda activate py3
     pip install pygaps

-Alternatively, to install the development branch, clone the repository from Github.
-Then install the package, either in regular or developer mode
+To install the development branch, clone the repository from Github.
+Then install the package, in regular or editable mode

 .. code-block:: bash